 In the SZRLF, the period between settlement and recruitment into the fishable biomass is estimated to be about five years, while undersized individuals are observed in catches after approximately four years.
-Between 2016 and 2021, with the exception of 2016, puerulus settlement indices (PSIs; no. of puerulus/collector) have been near or above the long-term averages (Figure 6), indicating that recruitment to the fishery is likely to be close to the long-term average in the short-to-medium term.
-In 2021, the estimate was 2.09 puerulus/collector.
+Between 2017 and 2021, puerulus settlement indices (PSIs; no. of puerulus/collector) have been near or above the long-term averages (Figure 6), indicating that recruitment to the fishery is likely to be close to the long-term average in the short-to-medium term.
+In 2022, the estimate was 3.01 puerulus/collector (SE 0.93).